Covid 19 Omicron scare: DJ Dimension avoids prosecution - Ministry of Health - NZ Herald

 - Covid 19 outbreak: Second Omicron case in community ...

-The recent arrival from the United Kingdom is the first person infected with Omicron who has been active in the community in New Zealand.
+The recent arrival from the United Kingdom was the first person infected with Omicron who has been active in the community in New Zealand.

 In a statement on his Instagram page last week, Etheridge said he tested positive after 10 days of isolation.